CS6375/NeuralNetworks/README.md

 # NeuralNetworks

-The Decision Tree is implemented in Java SE 1.8.
+The Neural Network is implemented in Python 3.6.

 ## Structure